shekkbuilder/alvarofe.github.io/_posts/2014-12-10-nebulalevel01.md

 - security
 ---

 I’ve been reading about security these months ago.
-I really enjoy learning each day but I think that sometimes is to much theory and I felt the necessity to start practice and gain more confidence about what I was reading.
+I really enjoy learning each day but I think that sometimes is to much theory and I feel the necessity to start practice and gain more confidence about what I was reading.
 Please you do not misunderstand me, I think that theory plays a main role in security but in the process of learning the practice give you more sight about everything.

 Yesterday I downloaded the first virtual machine from [Exploit Exercises](https://exploit-exercises.com).
 The second exercise show you the next snippet and it encourages you to try find out the vulnerability .